YorVeX/ObsCSharpExample/README.md

 - **Q**: Will there be a 32 bit version of this plugin?
   - **A**: No. Feel free to try and compile it for x86 targets yourself, last time I checked it wasn't fully supported in NativeAOT.

+## C# programming for OBS with NetObsBindings

+### Type differences
+- Boolean values from OBS are treated as type "byte" in NetObsBindings.
+This applies to both directions.
+One could simply work with using 0 or 1 when calling OBS functions that return or expect bool parameters, but for better readability it is recommended to use something like Convert.ToByte(true) or Convert.ToBoolean(byteParamFromObs).
+- Strings are very different between OBS/C++ and C#.
+NetObsBindings represent strings from OBS as a pointer to an sbyte, which is simply a pointer to the first character of the string.
+To work with such strings in C# they need to be converted to a managed string first.
+Fortunately there is the .NET function Marshal.PtrToStringUTF8() which does all the hard work.
+After this function was called the managed string is not tied to the original unmanaged string, so even if the latter is removed from memory the managed string can still be accessed, it is an independent copy of the original string.
+- The other direction is a bit more tedious.
+A managed string might have its location in memory changed at any time, but if you pass this to unmanaged code this code needs to be able to rely on finding the given string at the pointer location in memory at all times.
+Therefore the [fixed](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/fixed) statement is used to pin a byte array to a fixed memory location.
+This byte array is then filled with string data that is converted to byte data by using the .NET base function Encoding.UTF8.GetBytes(), since OBS works with UTF8 strings.
+Since OBS functions through NetObsBindings expect an sbyte pointer the byte pointer created this way is simply cast to an sbyte pointer when handing over the parameter to the function (from pointer/memory perspective an sbyte pointer is the same as a byte pointer so a simple cast does the job here).

+### Managed vs. unmanaged, instance vs. static
+For various objects different approaches were used so that all of these variants are demonstrated.
+For each of these objects there will be a description which approach was used.
+What fits best for you will depend on your project.

+Basically there is two ways how to handle callbacks from OBS for objects like outputs or sources:
+1. Store everything in the unmanaged object that is passed to and from OBS. --> Do this when only unmanaged fields need to be stored and managed code doesn't need to be applied to any of the data, e.g. when a filter does its job solely based on calling OBS functions.
+See [here](https://github.com/YorVeX/xObsBrowserAutoRefresh/blob/main/BrowserFilter.cs) for another example outside of this repo for an example how this can be done and how the fields are accessed from the callbacks.
+2. Store everything in a managed object, which cannot be passed to and from OBS, so the OBS data is only used to identify/index the right managed data from a list.
+Then either the static callback directly works with the data from that list or invokes instance functions on an object from the list, which then can simply work with their own instance variables. --> Do this when you want/need to use managed code, e.g. to provide a small HTTP server or use an HTTP client from .NET base functionality.
+This introduces some extra complexity so should only be done when needed.

+Mixtures of both variants are also possible.

 ## Content
 This plugin code demonstrates different concepts about using unmanaged vs. managed code within a C# OBS plugin for the different items and source code files it includes.
 What exactly each file demonstrates is explained in the next sections.